CPScript/remote-terminal/README.md

 (this is an example on how you can make a "remote bomb" out of this script lol)

 * this will destroy a pc(not literaly) if executed properly

+---

+# oth/

+* other versions of the script(s) made in diffrent languages.